theNumberWorks/numberworks_website/ans_in_children.md

 In this work, we extended the previously underspecified account and assembled the related details and parameters to create a more comprehensive description of this account.
 Based on this description, we found that the ANS cannot be the leading factor in acquiring the first symbolic numbers.

-<i class='fa fa-file'></i> Krajcsi, A., Fedele, M., & Reynvoet, B. (in press).
+<i class='fa fa-file'></i> Krajcsi, A., Fedele, M., & Reynvoet, B. (2023).
 The approximate number system cannot be the leading factor in the acquisition of the first symbolic numbers.
-Cognitive Development.
-(The text will be available soon.)
+Cognitive Development, 65, 101285. https://doi.org/10.1016/j.cogdev.2022.101285

 <i class='fa fa-file-code-o'></i> Find the [Python script](https://osf.io/rmubz/) for the calculations and animation.